saramccombs/pet-minder/README.md

 ## Acknowledgments

-These are websites, people, organizations, any thing or any one that assited me with this project:
+These are websites, people, organizations, anything or anyone that assited me with this project.
+This list is not 100% inclusive and will be updated as time allows.

 * Flatiron School
-* W3C School
+* W3C School - So many tutorials and explanations.
 *